snehamaiparsha/QuickBLOG/README.md

-# QuivkBLOG
+# QuickBLOG

-blogging platform using MongoDB, Express, React and Node JS.
+Blogging platform using MongoDB, Express, React and Node JS.

 ##  Hers's a  quick live versioin of the website